 - Annual productions include: at least one music theatre piece produced by the Department of Theatre Arts, two operas or musicals produced by the School of Music, and musicals produced locally by City Circle or other theatre groups approved by the faculty.

 - Students who perform a major role in a local production will have their performance evaluated by faculty; coaching may also be provided with the approval of the production director.

 - Students who complete the Theatre Arts major with a concentration in Music Theatre will have that concentration listed on their University transcript.

-For more information on the Music Theatre Track, or if you are interested in declaring the track, contact John Cameron.
+For more information on the Music Theatre Track, contact the Music Theatre Track advisor, Alan MacVey.

-- The Department of Dance requires an entry audition the semester prior to beginning classes; the Department of Theatre Arts requires no audition to become a major but does require an audition after the completion of Acting II prior to advanced study in acting.
+Students who pursue a Theatre Arts/Dance double major will complete a Theatre Arts BA program and a Dance BA program, with additional suggested courses in music.
+Please see this list of suggested dance/theatre arts double major courses available.
+The Department of Dance requires an entry audition the semester prior to beginning classes; the Department of Theatre Arts requires no audition to become a major, but does require an audition after the completion of Acting II prior to advanced study in acting.

-To schedule an audition for the School of Music, students should contact Susan Jones.
+To schedule an audition for the School of Music, students should visit the School of Music website.

-To schedule an audition for the Department of Dance, students should contact Charlotte Adams.
+To schedule an audition for the Department of Dance, students should visit the Department of Dance website.